xso4/vndb-mirror/data/api-kana.md

     pagination](#pagination) below.

 user
 :   User ID.
-This field is currently only required for `POST /ulist`.
-It also
+This field is mainly used for `POST /ulist`, but it also
     sets the default user ID to use for the visual novel "label" filter.
+    Defaults to the currently authenticated user.

 count
 :   Whether the response should include the `count` field (see below).
 This